rishabprasad005/role-courses/RH124/Notes.md

 - I/O redirection changes how the process gets its input or output.
 Instead of getting input from the keyboard, or sending output and errors to the terminal, the process reads from or writes to files.
 Redirection lets you save messages to a file that are normally sent to the terminal window.
 Alternatively, you can use redirection to discard output or errors, so they are not displayed on the terminal or saved.

-- Redirecting sthout suppresses process output from appearing on the terminal.
-One thing to keep in mind is that redirecting only sthout does not suppress stherr error messages from displaying on the terminal.
+- Redirecting stdout suppresses process output from appearing on the terminal.
+One thing to keep in mind is that redirecting only stdout does not suppress stderr error messages from displaying on the terminal.
 If you want to discard messages, the special file _/dev/null_ quietly discards channel output redirected to it and is always an empty file.

 - If the file storing the output does not exist, it will be created.
 If the file does exist and the redirection is not the one that appends to the file(> filename), the file's contents will be overwritten. use redirection '>> filename' to append the output to the file.